mcolom/AC-HB3_rep/README.md

 * Safety: some transformers come with the notice _"This product can expose you to chemicals including Di(2-ethylhexyl)phthalate (DEHP) which is known to the State of California to cause cancer"_.
 Obviously, these should be avoided.
 Question: do other modern transformers have DEHP or similar and we could be unaware of?
 * Safety: we should include a fuse
 * Quality: we should include a power regulator
 * Should we use a real center-tap transformer, or a modern switching one?
-Switching regulators might introduce some periodic noise that could affect the video signal.
+Switching regulators might introduce some periodic noise (ripple voltage) that could affect the video signal.
 Is this significant?
 * How to build the connector?
 With a 3D printer?
 Any other alternatives?
 * Are the 3 pins in the connector a known model available today?
 Which one?
 Otherwise, any alternative?